bobbimanners/EightBall/README.md

 **_At present, only 1D arrays are supported, but this will be expanded in future releases._**

-**Array dimensions must be literal constants.
-Expressions are not parsed in this case.**

 Array elements begin from 0, so the array `storage` above has elements from 0 to 9.

     storage[0] = 0;  ' First element
     storage[9] = 99; ' Last element

+Array dimensions must be known at compile time, but expressions made up of constants are allowed for array dimensions.
+This is allowed:

+    word knownsize[10*10+5] = 0;

+But this is illegal:

+    word knownsize[10*myvar] = 0;

 ## Expressions

 ### Constants